What is the D7 visa?

 Option to Become an NHR Resident

 Portugal has a special tax program known as NHR(non-habitual resident).
 Under this program, you are exempt from or pay very little taxes on any foreign-sources income.
-For more information please read our guide to the NHR program.

-Step by step guide to apply for the D7 Visa
+Step by Step Guide To Apply for the D7 Visa

 Step1: Acquiring a NIF Number and Opening a Bank Account